varnish/libvmod-curl/README.rst

 This vmod provides cURL bindings for Varnish so you can use Varnish as an HTTP client and fetch headers and bodies from backends.

-WARNING: a temporary workaround to allow using the VMOD in 'vcl_backend_.*' subroutines has been added (see https://github.com/varnish/libvmod-curl/issues/23).
-The VMOD behaves as usual, but you should always complete execution of each cURL request during a single VCL phase (i.e. vcl_recv, vcl_backed_response, vcl_deliver, etc.).
-Otherwise, some unexpected behavior may arise.
-Anyway, this is the usual approach when using the VMOD.

 WARNING: Using vmod-curl to connect to HTTPS sites is currently unsupported and may lead to segmentation faults on VCL load/unload. (openssl library intricacies)